arach/Kit/replit.md

-# IconMaker Pro - Text-Based Icon Creator
+# Kit - Text-Based Icon Creator

 ## Overview

-IconMaker Pro is a full-stack web application for creating professional text-based icons and wordmarks using Google Fonts.
+Kit is a full-stack web application for creating professional text-based icons and wordmarks using Google Fonts.
 The application allows users to customize typography, colors, effects, and export high-quality assets for multiple platforms (iOS, Android, macOS, and web).

 ## System Architecture